ugurevren/AddressableAudioClip/README.md

 # AddressableAudioClip
-This project contains a Unity script that simplifies the management of audio clips using Unity's Addressables system.
+This repo contains a Unity script that simplifies the management of audio clips using Unity's Addressables system.
 It provides a robust solution for dynamically loading, shuffling, and unloading audio assets in your Unity projects.
 Project also includes sample using with AudioManager.

 ## Features
 - **Dynamic Song Loading:** Load songs asynchronously using Unity Addressables.